cpruvost/atpdemo/docs/02-atp.md

 # Autonomous Transaction Processing DevOps

-The goal of first part of the pipeline is :
+The goal of the first part of the pipeline is :

 - Create an Autonomous Transaction Processing Database (Atp) with `terraform`
 - Create the schema "Medrec" (tables & data) with `SQLcl`